WAdama/nas_hb_status/README.md

 **Note:** Since Hyper Backup version 4.1 there is a separate log in a different directory.
 Log rotation may result in no values being returned as all older logs are packed.
 This can only be circumvented by adjusting the log rotation: [Change logrotate config for HyperBackup logs](logrotate.md)

+**Note:** This script works best with the versioned backup.
+But for those of you who uses the single version backup or don't want the whole statistical data, I've created "nas_hb_status_state.sh".
+It uses the same config file, but needs only the "prtg.standardlookups.nas.hbstatus.ovl" lookup file.

 ### Prerequisites

 Be sure you have set correct logon values for SSH in your device.